Mineral Salt; an Underestimated Condiment

 Some buy-in to fads that recommend eliminating salt but I like my flavor high and a good mineral salt does just that.

 One of the principles we hold is to keep our food close to the way our Creator made it.
-Bleached salt with anti-caking agents to keep it dry are modified.
+Bleached salt with anti-caking agents to keep it dry is an avoidable modification.
 These changes affect the flavor and nutrients of the salt.
 Therefore, we try to buy salts harvested from the earth with the naturally found moisture and over 70 minerals.
-Furthermore, we aim for salt that is crushed and simply packaged for consumers.
+Furthermore, we aim for crushed salt packaged for consumers without the additives.
 These salts have color; pink, gold, black, or grey.
 There are probably more colors based on my expectations and experiences in life.

 For every kid I am able to love and care for, mineral-rich salt is an important nutrient and superfood I want them to eat.
 Although the cost is high for real salt, the flavor is rich and requires less to season.
 I figure it’s more absorbable to eat foods not separated and isolated in pills.
 Plus, our family prefers adding nutrient-dense minerals created in salt rather than swallowing a lot of mineral supplements and pills.
 Taking pills is my nemesis, so Real Food Recovery was also written as an inspiration for all of us who don’t take pills well and like to eat good food.